gavD/step-by-step-web-apps-with-lithium-php/_posts/2014-12-26-getting-started.markdown

 title:  Getting started
 ---

+_"A journey of a thousand miles begins with a single step" - Laozi_

 OK, so we know what Li3 is and what we're going to build with it!
 Roughly.
 Well, we know what we want to get out of it, anyway.

 I guess to get started we'd better get Li3 installed...
 Before that, though, make sure you have PHP installed and a web server - I generally use Nginx but Li3 has instructions for plenty of servers.